Evolvify-Project/AI-Chatbot/README.md

 # Chatbot Application using Gemini API
 ## Overview
 This project is a chatbot application using the Google Generative AI model (Gemini-Pro) integrated with Streamlit.
-The chatbot, named "Gemini-pro," is designed to interact with users by responding to their questions using advanced generative AI capabilities.
+The chatbot,is designed to interact with users by responding to their questions using advanced generative AI capabilities.

 ## Features
 1. Interactive chatbot interface built with Streamlit